Frequently Asked Questions - ESD

 - Building to best practice standards today not only future-proofs occupants against the rising costs of power and water but commonly commands higher property returns in the future

-What is the difference between FirstRate, STEPS, SDS and Green Star?
+What is the difference between FirstRate, STEPS, BESS and Green Star?

 Buildings can be designed to various efficiency and amenity standards.
-The Building Code of Australia (BCA) outlines minimum necessary standards to meet relevant health, safety, amenity and energy efficiency objectives.
+The National Construction Code of Australia (NCC) outlines minimum necessary standards to meet relevant health, safety, amenity and energy efficiency objectives.

-Meeting BCA energy efficiency standards through a 5-Star FirstRate rating does not reflect best practice standard.
+Meeting NCC energy efficiency standards through a 6-Star FirstRate rating does not reflect best practice standard.

-The planning tools STEPS and SDS specify benchmarks in different environmental categories.
-Meeting these benchmarks confirms best practice standard for small to medium scale buildings.
+The planning tool BESS specifies best practice benchmarks in different environmental categories.
+Meeting these benchmarks confirms best practice standard for medium to large scale buildings.
+The BESS tool replaces STEPS and SDS as one integrated tool for residential and non-residential or mixed use projects.

-Large scale buildings commonly demonstrate best practice standard by obtaining a Green Star rating (4, 5 or 6 Stars) through the Green Building Council Australia (GBCA).
+Large scale buildings can also demonstrate best practice standard by obtaining a Green Star rating (4, 5 or 6 Stars) through the Green Building Council Australia (GBCA), although particular care should be taken that all ESD commitments contained in an SMP can be clearly demonstrated at planning stage.
+Reliance on operational commitments to gain a Green Star benchmarked rating will not be accepted at planning stage.

 What ESD considerations are part of the building permit process?